When Stevie Wonder Paid a Visit to Sesame Street

-In 1973, musician Stevie Wonder stopped by Sesame Street to play songs, hang out with Kermit, and generally brighten everyone's day.
-In a recent NPR interview, Sonia Manzano ("Maria") singled out one memory as the most profound in her decades on the show.
+In 1973, musician Stevie Wonder stopped by Sesame Street to play songs, hang out with Grover, and generally brighten everyone's day.
+In a 2105 NPR interview, Sonia Manzano ("Maria") singled out one memory as the most profound in her decades on the show.
 Manzano said:

 Here's the nearly seven-minute "Superstition" groove; watch for the kids enjoying themselves: